-Sample configurations for the different architectures
+Sample configurations

-Most of the architectures that are covered in this Blueprint document can be described in a simple standard AMC license structure.
+Most of the architectures that are covered in the MiCloud Business Blueprint can be described in a simple standard AMC license structure.
 There are some variations on the standard license structure for the MiCloud Business Small Business and MiVoice Business Express architectures, and these are described in later sections.